Oven, microwave, and dishwasher safe

 We purchased the Glasslock 18-Piece Assorted Oven-Safe Container Set so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

 Don’t settle for plastic food storage containers just because they’re cheap.
 Instead, consider slightly more expensive glass sets that will outlast them in the end.
-On paper, Glasslock’s 18-Piece Assorted Oven-Safe Container Set checks all the right boxes: It’s BPA-free, microwave safe, and abides by the three R’s—reduce, reuse, and recycle.
+On paper, Glasslock’s 18-Piece Assorted Oven-Safe Container Set checks all the right boxes: It’s oven safe, microwave safe, and abides by the three R’s—reduce, reuse, and recycle.
 To see if the containers performed as admirably as described, we picked up a set and put them to use.
 Read on for our review of Glasslock’s design, material, heating capacity, and more.

 Design: Classic containers